Groups, Orders, and Dynamics: General Properties

 We denote this function by $I^*_{(\mathbb{V};\Gamma,\mg)}$.
 In the special case where $\mathbb{V}$ is the group algebra $\mathbb{R}(\Gamma)$ (viewed as the vector space of finitely-supported, real-valued functions on $\Gamma$), we simply use the notation $I^*_{(\Gamma,\mg)}$.

 As is the case of $I_{(\Gamma,\mg)}$, the function $I^*{(\Gamma,\mg)}$ is subadditive, as well as non-increasing under group extensions.
 It is unclear whether it is non-increasing under group homomorphisms.
-However, we will see that if the target group is left-orderable, then this property holds ({\em c.f.} Proposition \ref{nigh}).
+However, we will see that if the target group is left-orderable, then this property holds (see Proposition \ref{nigh}).

 There is a simple relation between $I$ and $I^*$ for all finitely-generated groups.

 \begin{prop} \end{prop}

 {\bf Proof.} To each finite subset $Y \subset \Gamma$ we may associate the subspace $D_{Y} := Y^{\mathbb{R}}$ formed by all the functions whose support is contained in $Y$.
 We clearly have $|Y| = |D_Y|$ and $|\partial_{\mg} Y| = |\partial_{\mg} D_Y|$, which easily yields the claim. $ \square$